AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 List(4, 2, 7).foldLeft(0)((acc, int) => int + acc) // 13
 ```

 Well, nothing.
-The result will be the same.
+The result will be the same because addition is commutative.

 Okay, that's boring.
 We just went from left to right and applied added both
 operands in both cases.
 Let's take a look at another `f`, subtraction this